ptc-iot-sharing/MonacoEditorTWX/README.md

    *  For Firefox [TamperMonkey](https://addons.mozilla.org/ro/firefox/addon/tampermonkey/)
    *  For Safari [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887?mt=12)

+If your company policy disallows the use of browser extensions, please the refer to the [Alternative installation options](#alternative-installation-options).

 2. Navigate to https://greasyfork.org/en/scripts/389994-thingworx-load-monaco-editor and click the Install button.
 Then confirm the installation.
 3. Monaco editor is now enabled for **ALL** ThingWorx environments you navigate to.
 To disable it, just disable the userscript from the addon dashboard.